-The Governor recommends transferring \$2,500,000 in FY06 and FY07 from the authority's unencumbered general reserves to the state for deposit in the general fund.
+The Governor recommends transferring \$2,000,000 in FY08 and FY09 from the authority's unencumbered general reserves to the state for deposit in the Department of Commerce's housing grants and loans appropriation under s.
+20.143(2)(gm).
 This is estimated to be equivalent to an annual transfer of 25 percent of the revenues expected to be available for the Dividends for Wisconsin plan.
+See Department of Commerce, Item #8.